bbrewington/GoogleByCSV/README.md

 # GoogleByCSV README
-Function that outputs a csv file containing 2 columns: search terms, and google search query hyperlink.
+Function that reads a one-column csv file of search terms, and outputs a csv file containing 2 columns: search terms, and google search query hyperlink.

-The user passes a one-column csv file (and optionally a website for search-by-site), and adds a column containing a google search query.

 ## How to Use
 **Language: R**